 Truth: Trimming our own eyebrows is probably one of our greatest fears in life.
 Yes, even as beauty editors, we've inflicted one too many brow-related misdemeanors over the years to even consider doing it on our own—well, until now, that is.
 Turns out, with the help of some expert A-list guidance, trimming our eyebrows is actually way easier than we ever thought possible.
 (Add it to the list of grooming-related tasks we've just been over-thinking all these years.)

 To get an expert-approved step-by-step explanation, we reached out to one of Hollywood's most in-demand brow artists, Kelley Baker, who caters to the beautifully brow-blessed likes of Zendaya, Shay Mitchell, Lucy Hale, and, yes, even the Kardashians.
 Even more thrilling?
 Her breakdown only includes three steps and two tools (which in all likelihood you may already have on hand).
-So why not put your best brow forward this year.
-Keep reading to find out how to trim your eyebrows exactly like a celebrity brow artist.

-1. Brush your brows
+1. Brush Your Brows

-2. Start the trimmings
+2. Start Trimming

 Next, Baker advises, take your brow scissors (she recommends a pair that is slightly slanted which provides a superior angle) and trim the long hairs that stick out above the top of your brow's hairline.